RedwoodJS 4

 00:29:22 - Dom Saadi

-Yeah, it'd be yarn.
-So your command is going to be yarn, redwood, and then that gives you like the redwood cli.
-Everything is after that.
-And then dev would be what you want.
+Yeah, it'd be Yarn.
+So your command is going to be yarn redwood, and then that gives you the Redwood CLI.
+Everything is after that, and then dev would be what you want.

 00:29:32 - Nick Taylor